The Bankrate promise

 Part-time programs allow students to continue working.
 These programs typically require students to pay per credit and take three or more years to complete.
 Approximate per-credit tuition costs range from about $230 for in-state students at public universities to almost $2,000 at private institutions.

 Online programs also offer an opportunity to reduce the cost of an MBA.
 Some online programs do not charge additional fees for out-of-state residents.
-Many online students also remain employed and do not pay on-campus facility fees and room and board expenses.
+Many online students remain employed and do not pay on-campus facility fees or room and board expenses.

 The type of school also impacts the cost of an MBA program.
 Private institutions usually cost more than public schools, with in-state residents at public colleges finding the lowest tuition rates.
 Most prestigious programs and those that offer additional services also tend to cost more.

-For instance, tuition and fees for some of the top-ranked private schools range from $97,929 per year (Carnegie Mellon University) to $115,464 per year (Wharton).
-For in-state residents at four-year public institutions, the lowest tuition rates may drop to $7,788 per year (The University of Texas Rio Grande Valley).
+For instance, tuition and fees for some top-ranked private schools range from $73,728 per year (Carnegie Mellon University) to $84,874 per year (Wharton).
+For in-state residents at four-year public institutions, the lowest tuition rates may drop to $14,764 per year (Missouri State University).

 What is the real cost of an MBA?

-While tuition costs of an MBA program can range from just under $20,000 to more than $160,000, the real cost of earning an MBA in person includes much more than tuition.
-Campus fees, room and board, transportation and textbooks all increase the bottom line.
+While the annual tuition costs of an MBA program can range from just under $20,000 to more than $80,000, the real cost of earning an MBA in person includes much more than tuition.
+Campus fees, room and board, transportation and textbooks increase the cost.

 Prospective full-time, on-campus students should also consider the lost opportunity cost.
 This cost refers to the lost salary and job opportunities should a student quit their job.
-For instance, if you earn $60,000 a year and resign to pursue a full-time education, your two-year opportunity cost is $120,000.
+For instance, if you earn $60,000 yearly and resign to pursue a full-time education, your two-year opportunity cost is $120,000.

 How much does an online MBA cost?

-Online tuition costs often compare to in-person rates and range from about $250 to $2,200 per credit.
+Online tuition costs are often similar to in-person rates and range from $250 to $2,200 per credit.
 While some schools do not charge out-of-state fees, the tuition fees for an online learner can exceed the costs for an in-state resident.
-Additionally, many online programs charge an online education delivery or technology fee.
+Additionally, many online programs charge an online education delivery or technology fee or may require some on-campus participation, which adds travel costs.

-While students forego the cost of room and board, some programs require on-campus participation, which warrants travel costs.
-Students may also save some money by purchasing digital textbooks, though some courses require online students to obtain hard copy books.
-Additionally, students who pursue an online MBA and continue to work reduce their opportunity cost.
+With that said, students pursuing an online degree forego the cost of room and board, which can save thousands of dollars.
+Students may also save some money by purchasing digital textbooks if their program allows for it.
+Additionally, students who pursue an online MBA and continue to work reduce their opportunity costs.

 How much does a top-ranked MBA cost?